-Roll-up overhead doors are a low-maintenance option for your commercial garage door entranceway.
-Roll-up doors coil up above the door opening around a drum, taking up much less space than a sectional overhead garage door.
-Rolling doors typically use heavy-gauge steel formed into 2- to 3-inch interlocking slats.
+Roll-up overhead doors are a low-maintenance option for your commercial garage entrance.
+They coil up around a drum that’s mounted above the door opening, so they take up much less space than a sectional overhead garage door.

-Maintenance is low because parts are protected and concealed in the coil, so they are less exposed to elements and possible damage from forklifts and other machinery.
-Sectional doors require frequent lubrication, and exposure of the parts may cause rust and corrosion; spring and cables are more likely to fray or break, resulting in dangerous conditions that might lead to accidents.
+Little maintenance is needed with a roll-up garage door because parts are protected inside the coil, so they are less exposed to elements and possible damage from forklifts and other machinery.
+This is an advantage over sectional doors that require frequent lubrication, and whose parts are more exposed to rust and corrosion; making their spring and cables are more likely to fray or break, resulting in dangerous conditions that might lead to accidents.

 Materials Make Overhead Doors More Durable